golang

 // Authenticated request

-For large-scale scraping, rotating proxies prevent IP-based blocking. httpcloak supports HTTP and SOCKS5 proxies.
+For large-scale scraping, you need rotating proxies. httpcloak supports HTTP, SOCKS5, and MASQUE proxies.

 Python with Proxy